sceutre/flux-ux/README.md

 Additionally I had issues with the name Store.
 I mean, it's a fine name and I think if you think about it hard enough it makes perfect sense.
-What I felt made even *more* sense though was to call them UX.
+What I felt made even *more* sense though was to call it a UX.
 The classes really are in charge of the user experience and in my mind storing state is a less interesting part of what they do.
 It seems to read better in my code too todoStore vs uxTodo.
-They both do the same thing, but the second to me seems to scream that it is responsible for coordinating the entire "Todo" part of my app while the first seems like a wrapper on a map or database or something.
+They both do the same thing, but the second to me seems to scream that it is responsible for coordinating the entire "Todo" part of my app while the first seems like a wrapper on a map or database.

 ## the diagram

-Here's an architecture diagram which is pretty much the same as Facebooks, however it hilights what to me are the more interesting parts of the pattern, the various tight versus loose couplings, and sync vs async calls.
+Here's an architecture diagram which is pretty much the same as Facebook's, however it highlights what to me are the more interesting parts of the pattern, the various tight versus loose couplings, and sync vs async calls.

 ![architecture diagram](https://sceutre.github.io/flux-ux/diagram.svg)